corvulpex/hasht-client/README.md

 This will fetch the value with key 4 and print it to std::cout.

-To quit simply in input 'q'.
+To quit simply input 'q'.

 ## Notes